r-dube/solarwinds/docs/_posts/2021-01-12-attacker-list.md

 ---
 title: Attacker List and Name Equivalences
 ---
 Different security companies refer to (presumably) the same attacker using their own naming scheme.
-In this post we list the names used by security companies for the perpetrators of the SolarWind hack, along with name equivalences where applicable.
+In this post, we list the names used by security companies for the SolarWinds hack perpetrators, along with name equivalences where applicable.

 #### APT28
 * The APT28 designation is used by FireEye [^feye-apt]